 8. The State Theatre is beautiful!

 One of the buildings that really stood out to me while walking around the city was the State Theatre.
-Opened in 1926 and located on Phillips Avenue, it’s considered the “last jewel in the crown of the historic downtown area” by those restoring it.
+First opened in 1926 and located on Phillips Avenue, it’s considered the “last jewel in the crown of the historic downtown area” by those who restored it.
 The yellow and red façade and the bright lights that shimmer from the building at night are so eye catching.